Woolverine94/biniou/README.md

   * 🆕 **2024-01-27** : ***SD models downloader module*** : You can now download .safetensors Stable Diffusion-based models files from this module.
 Restart biniou to see them appears in the models list.

   * 🆕 **2024-01-26** : ***LoRA models manager module*** : Using this new feature in the Global settings tab, you can now administrate LoRA models directly from biniou's interface.

-  * 🆕 **2024-01-25** : ***New Global settings tab*** : You will find in this tab common tools to administrate biniou.
-First module is the Models cleaner, that allow you to delete unused models to make some space, without having to browse through models and cache directories.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)